prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

 #### Extra resources for the inqusitive

-- [https://statecharts.github.io/](https://statecharts.github.io/) &mdash; a good guide about state machines and statecharts.
+- [https://statecharts.github.io](https://statecharts.github.io) &mdash; a comprehensive guide about state machines and statecharts.
 - [State of the Art User Interfaces with State Machines](https://www.youtube.com/watch?v=Ras7QG9kxUk) &mdash; a talk by David Khourshid about the value of state machines in user interfaces.